Single Leg Jump for Height

 2. Click Start

-1. Instruct the athlete to start with both feet on the ground and hands on their hips
+1. Instruct the athlete to put their hands on their hips

-1. The athlete can choose which leg to start on and can perform the jumps at whichever pace they choose.
+1. The athlete can choose which leg to start on and should aim to jump as far forward as they can with a controlled landing

-2. They must jump and land on the same leg
+2. They must jump and land on the same leg, and be able to hold the landing for at least 1 second

 End the Test